pheathtwilio/python-tweek/README.md

 ### Access the Client

-You will see the test client UI where you can start and stop the camera, stream chunks to the backend, and optionally receive analysis results over WebSocket.
+You will see the test client UI at http://localhost:8000/ where you can start and stop the camera, stream chunks to the backend, and optionally receive analysis results over WebSocket.

 ## The Rekognition API